canonical/charmed-superset-rock/README.md

 `make dev` will create the multipass image, clone the repo, install and configure the prerequisites.
 `make build` will pack the rock for you
-`make install` will build the oci image and run it `make clean` will remove the image and get you ready to start from `make dev`
+`make install` will build the oci image and run it `make clean` will remove build artifacts and enable you to rebuild `make clean-all` will remove the image and get you ready to start from `make dev`

 ## License
 The Charmed Superset ROCK is free software, distributed under the Apache